What is project management? A complete guide for teams and professionals

 This phase involves putting the project plan into action.
 The project team starts working on the outlined tasks, utilizing all resources as planned.

-• The project manager oversees task completion and adherence to the schedule, ensuring all work meets the project’s standards.
+The project manager oversees task completion and adherence to the schedule, ensuring all work meets the project‘s standards.
+Regular updates are provided to stakeholders about the project‘s progress and any significant developments.

 4. Project monitoring and control phase